Focus/19 Design Event – New Products

 Design Centre, Chelsea Harbour nurtures a vibrant design community year-round – but Focus/19 is where this fertile creative ground bursts fully into life.
-For six days, Europe’s leading design destination blazes a trail, showcasing the work of 600 international brands.
-This page is dedicated to portraying new collections / products that will set the design agenda in September.
+For six days, Europe’s leading design destination blazes a trail, showcasing the work of 600 international brands through design workshops, talks, demonstrations, and much more.
+This page is dedicated to portraying new collections and products that will set the design agenda at the exhibition in September.
 More to come…

 Metamorphosis is the new capsule collection from C&C Milano which represents a unique collaboration between world renowned master photographer Giovanni Gastel and architect and interior decorator Piero Castellini Baldissera.
 It is a collaboration that blends the unparalleled skill and atmospheric signature work of Giovanni, with Piero’s aesthetic taste, to create an innovative collection that displays an eclectic and refined sensitivity.

 Butterflies, shells, feminine faces and stylised figures are all brought to life with a supreme lightness of touch.
 The inspiration came about by combining Giovanni’s elusive search for beauty and perfection with the provenance of Pietro’s family background, and his links to the world of architecture and the rich heritage of the Lombardy textile industry.

 The project beautifully captures the ‘Milanese spirit’ of two influential families who have contributed substantially to the cultural, industrial and productive development of the city, creating an indelible Milanese style and elegance.

 Modern Desert is a fresh interpretation of pieces taken from the archive of Domicile – a signature Bolier & Co. furniture collection designed by Michael Vanderbyl.

 “For Modern Desert, we were inspired by several overlapping cultural themes from the last mid-century, which together